tyang816/ProtSSN/README.md

 You can view and compare different baseline models on the [ProteinGym website](https://proteingym.org/benchmarks).

+The pdb and csv files we checked can be downloaded from https://lianglab.sjtu.edu.cn/files/ProtSSN-2024/ProteinGym_substitutions_pdb-csv_checked.zip.

 ### Paper Results

 We conducted tests on **ProteinGym** and compared it with the non-MSA method.
 Meanwhile, due to the fusion of structural information, we also conducted tests on two newly constructed stability datasets, **DTm** and **DDG**, in order to verify the correlation between structure and stability.